 Most arterial streets in Albuquerque exhibit characteristics (e.g., high vehicle speeds and/or volumes) where dedicated bicycle lanes may better accommodate safe and comfortable riding.
-Indicating a preferential or exclusive space for bicycle travel, bike lanes are typically five to six feet wide delineated by striping and pavement stencils.
+Indicating a preferential or exclusive space for bicycle travel, bike lanes are typically five to six feet wide with delineation taking the form of striping and pavement stencils.
 These facilities create a predictable environment for motorists and bicyclists by clarifying the appropriate position for each user on a roadway.
 Bike lanes on congested streets also enable cyclists to pass slow or stopped vehicles on the right.